-(1) Remove the overhead console as described in this group.
+(1) Remove the overhead console from the vehicle.
+See Overhead Console in this group for the procedures.

-(2) Unplug the wire harness connectors from the push button module.
+(2) Unplug the push button module wire harness connector from the trip computer, compass, and thermometer display module.

-(3) Remove the four screws (long-type console) or two screws (short-type console) that secure the push button module to the console housing.
+(3) Remove the four screws (long-type console) or two screws (short-type console) that secure the push button module to the overhead console housing.